Dr. Yarom Polsky

 Partners: Yokogawa Corporation of America, National Water Research Institute, U.S. Military Academy West Point, tntAnalysis, Las Vegas Municipal Water District, Metropolitan Water District of Southern California, West Basin Municipal Water District, Orange County Water District, Baylor University, California Department of Water Resources (funding partner)

-Project 5.18: Multifunctional Membrane for Oxyanion Removal; PI: Baoxia Mi (University of California, Berkeley).
+Project 5.18 Multifunctional Membrane for Oxyanion Removal Lead: Baoxia Mi, University of California, Berkeley

 This project will generate a technology that enables the selective removal and recovery of metals/oxyanions from water, enabling the use of a non-traditional water source, significantly reducing the cost and energy of treatment, and valorizing compounds that would typically be considered waste.